digego/extempore/docs/memory.rst

       (fill_buffer_closure_zone2) ;; prints "int_buf[366] = 366"

-Sweet—no more warnings, and the buffer seems to be getting filled nicely.
+Sweet---no more warnings, and the buffer seems to be getting filled nicely.

 This type of thing is very useful for holding data closed over by the